DinoChiesa/ApigeeEdge-Connect-Firestore/README.md

 This code shows how to connect to a Firestore DB from within Apigee Edge.

-There are two versions of basically the same code here.
+There are two versions of basically (but not exactly) the same code here.

-one running in trireme, one in "hosted functions".
-For the latter to work, your org must suport Hosted Functions.
+One running in trireme, one in ["hosted targets"](https://community.apigee.com/articles/56200/using-nodejs-with-apigee-you-should-check-out-host.html).
+For the latter to work, your org must support Hosted Targets.

 Both connect to Firebase/Firestore.